Jaeson Ma: OP3N

+In March 2023, OP3N closed Series A with $28M that values the company at $100 million.
+The funding round was led by Animoca Brands and included investments from Dragonfly Capital, SuperScrypt, Creative Artists Agency and New Enterprise Associates’ Connect Ventures, Republic Crypto, Avalanche’s Blizzard Fund, Galaxy Digital and Warner Music Interactive.
+Additional investors include GSR Markets, The Spartan Group, BRV Capital Management and NBA player Russell Westbrook.
+Ma on that moment stated, "I wanted to make a connection for creators, chats and commerce in one place.
+It’s a web3 version of WhatsApp meets Amazon, or WeChat meets Alibaba."
+He further said, “The platform was born out of a need for a user experience and interface similar to Web 2.0 platforms, but powered by web3 technologies.

 In June 2022, Culture Catalyst also announced to launch of a musical film with American Idol creator Simon Fuller's pop idol group Now United via the OP3N platform.
 This live-action musical is designed to inspire students to create their version of performances featured in the film and compete in a contest via the OP3N platform.
 Fuller claims, "This project allows me to redefine how an audience can engage with content.
 Not only can it be enjoyed simply as entertainment, but you can actually participate, initially through learning and then by creating your own version of the musical with your friends or school.
 It is a celebration of the art of musical theater and the passion for self-expression and new technology that allows people to get involved in ways never before imagined."

-In July 2022, Ma, co-producer at Anonymous Content, partnered with Phil Gellatt, a director of the Netflix series Love, Death, and Robots, to develop the web3 series/game title Ghosts of the Deep.
-This sci-fi adventure game and series will be launched through the blockchain infrastructure provider OP3N.